myinusa/PyClassInformer/README.md

 If you find some additional legitimate classes, you can add them to it.

 PyClassInformer also adds the FUNC_LIB flag to the methods that match the list.
 Therefore, you can recognize they are a part of static linked libraries.
 The following images are before and after PyClassInformer execution.
-Many known class methods are found and IDA can recognize them a part of static linked libraries.
+Many known class methods are found and IDA can recognize them as a part of static linked libraries.

 ![Methods coloring](/images/before_libflag_applied.png)
 ![Methods coloring](/images/after_libflag_applied.png)